beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 In the next paragraphs topics like the different configured backends will be discussed, but at this point is important to differentiate between the variables %{::environment} and %{::app_tier}.

-The environments, %{::environment} are the corresponding to the Puppet developed modules, and to the referencies that r10k has in the Puppetfile to deploy the dependencies between modules of specified environment.
-For example, the preproduction and production environments need to have the same Puppet modules code, so it is defined the environment $environment = openp_master_3_7_0.
+The environments, %{::environment} are the corresponding to the Puppet developed modules, and to the referencies that r10k has in the Puppetfile to deploy the dependencies between modules for a specified environment.
+For example, the preproduction and production environments need to have the same Puppet modules code, so it is defined the environment ``$environment = openp_master_3_7_0``

 With this system it is assured that the version in the Puppet modules code is the desired.
 However, even though preproduction and production must be equals in a code level, the same does not hold in the corresponding data of the environment (users, passwords, certificates and permissions).
 To establish this difference the variable %{::app_tier} is used, that matches the application environment that will be deployed (for example dev, pre, pro, qa, etc).